 After admitting on p.
 3 that the KJV “may have the Crown Copyright,” Ruckman proceeds to refer to its “lack of copyright.”
 He affirms that “anyone” can publish a KJV “anywhere they want.”
 (See official statement of Cambridge University Press to the contrary).
 Then he arrogantly claims that copyrights appearing in KJV’s after 1960 were in response to the circulation of his materials!
 However, we don’t dispute that the copyright symbols in KJV Bibles printed outside of England would likely be for text layout or such additional items as notes and maps.

-Ruckman does at times admit the KJV was published with “cum privilegio,” but he is very dismissive about what that meant in English when the KJV was published.
+Ruckman does at times admit the KJV was published with “cum privilegio,” but he is very dismissive about what that meant in England when the KJV was published.

 Ruckman’s statements that the KJV is the only Bible with no copyright while all other English Bibles have one is so easy to refute that critics of the KJV-only position have often used opposing facts to make a mockery of the claim.
 In recent years more KJV-only writers have made clear in their writings that it is incorrect to say that the KJV was never copyrighted.

 Ruckman has been repeating these myths since his first book promoting the KJV in 1964.
 The following is a statement from said book: